cidit/crc2025/robot/firmware/include/drives/precision_motor2.issues.md

 - **Issue**: `_pid_output_to_percentage()` assumes that the output range of `_pid_speed` is always `[-1000, 1000]`.
 If the range changes, this logic will break.
 - **Fix**: Use `getOutputRange()` from the PID class (if available) to dynamically calculate the scaling factor.
+DONE: fixed it. still assumes that the output range is centered on zero tho

 ---